pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 needs minor changes to follow the above-mentioned missing value semantics ([GH-58451](https://github.com/pandas-dev/pandas/pull/58451)).

-For pandas 3.0, this is the most realistic option given this implementation is already available for a long time.
+For pandas 3.0, this is the most realistic option given this implementation has already been available for a long time.
 Beyond 3.0, we can still explore further improvements such as using NumPy 2.0 ([GH-58503](https://github.com/pandas-dev/pandas/issues/58503)) or nanoarrow ([GH-58552](https://github.com/pandas-dev/pandas/issues/58552)), but at that point that is an implementation detail that should not have a